Kremlin propaganda more aggressive as Russia steps up attacks

 The Crimean Bridge is used for supplying Russian troops and therefore, some argue, is a legitimate military target.
 Yet the Kremlin propagandists presented the attack as an "act of terrorism."

 Russian propagandists called for "a severe and massive response" to the attack and argued that Russia should act harsher in Ukraine.
-Even before the attack, Russian troops have targeted schools and medical facilities in Ukraine, and have executed, tortured, and raped civilians, which has been confirmed by international organizations’ reports.
+Even before the attack, Russian troops had targeted schools and medical facilities in Ukraine, and had executed, tortured, and raped civilians, which had been confirmed by international organizations’ reports.

 He argued that Russia should wear its status as an international pariah as a badge of honor.